 Lone Star Tick

-Primarily found east of the Rocky Mountains, but also found in limited areas along the Pacific coast, American Dog ticks (Dermacentor variabilis) are found predominantly in areas with little to no tree cover, such as grassy fields and along walkways and trails.
-They feed on a variety of hosts, ranging in size from mice to deer, and can survive for up to 2 years at any given stage if no host is found.
-Females can be identified by their large off-white scutum against a dark brown body.
+Primarily found east of the Rocky Mountains, but mostly in the Southern United States, Lone Star ticks are now beginning to appear farther and farther north — even into some parts of Canada.
+Lone Star ticks (Amblyomma americanum) are found predominantly in areas with little to no tree cover, such as grassy fields and along walkways and trails.
+They feed on a variety of hosts, ranging in size from mice to deer, and may survive for up to a year or more at any given stage if no host is found.
+Females can be identified by their large diamond-shaped brown scutum (shield) which typically has a single whitish ‘dot’ giving the tick its name, the Lone Star tick.

 Perhaps one of the easiest ticks to identify, the adult female lone star tick (Amblyomma americanum) is round, is reddish-brown in color, and can be easily distinguished from other ticks by the presence of a single, white ‘dot’ in the center of the back.
 As with most hard ticks, females are generally larger than males.